Kristina01111000/Drws_site/README.md

  Hours worked august 17 to september 16: 7 hour 20 min

-  Hours worked spetember 17 to  october 16: 5 hour 20 min
+  Hours worked september 17 to  october 16: 5 hour 20 min

-  - send invoice before call tomorrow
+  - send invoice on 16th

 plugins im using on site: